gaplo917/react-offload-ui-thread-research/README.md

 When we develop a frontend application, we undoubtedly offload all kinds of I/O, computational tasks from UI thread to prevent UI thread is too busy and become unresponsive.
+However, this rule doesn't apply to current web development.

 ### 120Hz is coming

-I think 120Hz Web browsing is coming, the higher fps the shorter time for UI thread to process.
-Consider the 60Hz to 120Hz change, the "smooth UI" requirement changed from 16.67ms to 8.33ms, that halve the time we got from previous decade!
-Let alone, the business requirements and transition animations also become more and more complex.
+120Hz Web browsing is coming, the higher fps the shorter time for UI thread to process.
+Consider the 60Hz to 120Hz change, the "smooth UI" process cycle time changed from 16.67ms to 8.33ms, that halve the time we got from previous decade!

 > An I/O call is non-blocking on UI thread doesn't mean that it doesn't use the UI thread
 > CPU time.

+In addition, the business requirements and transition animations also become more and more complex.
+If you need to build a smooth Web application, using a web worker is unavoidable.

 ### Painful and Time-consuming web worker development

 Most of the time we work on a Web frontend developments, we are tempted to do everything on UI thread like:

-- calling fragmented REST call and then aggregate together
+- calling fragmented REST call and then **aggregate together**
-- calling a large GraphQL query and then apply data transformation, array sorting and filtering...etc.
+- calling a large GraphQL query and then apply **data transformation**, array sorting and filtering...etc.

 It is because: